-Other strategies that may work to mitigate corner-cutting biases include developing step-by-step approaches that encourage breaking a problem into its component parts.
-It may also help to involve other people and get outside opinions as part of the typical decision process, as well as implementing a mandatory "cooling off" period (e.g. 10 minutes of relaxation exercises or a walk outdoors) before making decisions likely to be impacted by corner-cutting biases.
+Other strategies that may work to mitigate Expedience biases include developing step-by-step approaches that encourage breaking a problem into its component parts.
+It may also help to involve other people and get outside opinions as part of the typical decision process, as well as implementing a mandatory cooling off period (e.g. 10 minutes of relaxation exercises or a walk outdoors) before making decisions likely to be impacted by Expedience biases.
 Using a human-centered design process (Brown, 2008), allowing for the opportunity to seek out and evaluate opposing or conflicting views would also be very useful in these cases.

-Mitigating Objectivism Biases
+Mitigating Experience Biases

-Objectivism biases can happen anytime that you fail to appreciate that the way you see things may not be the way they actually are, and in any situation where you fail to appreciate other people's perspectives.
-Objectivism biases can occur anywhere, as they are about your perception of situations.
-In the workplace, they might commonly occur in any process where you are looking to influence others or sell an idea.
+Experience biases can happen anytime that you fail to appreciate that the way you see things may not be the way they actually are, and in any situation where you fail to appreciate other people's perspectives.
+Experience biases can occur anywhere, as they are about your perception of situations.
+In the workplace they might commonly occur in any process where you are looking to influence others or sell an idea.
 A salesperson can easily gloss over that people are not as excited by a product as he is.
-A presenter to an audience can easily forget that others do not know what the presenter knows (i.e., "curse of knowledge" bias).
+A presenter to an audience can easily forget that others do not know what the presenter knows.
 An executive can easily miss the fact that not everyone is as on board with a big organizational change as she is.